haqpl/haqpl.github.io/_posts/2019-03-26-Communication-between-Selenium-page-script-and-Firefox-extension.md

 ## Custom events:

-We have a function called msgKnoxxs in add-ons _background script_ which is responsible for showing notifications each time Knoxss has done its job.
+We have a function called msgKnoxxs in add-ons _background script_ which is responsible for showing notifications each time KNOXSS has done its job.
 I added two lines of code which should fire a custom event on the HTML object called `document.body`.
 If you read carefully you should know we are injecting code as _content script_:

 ```javascript
 function msgKnoxss(text) {